V-Sekai/manuals/71 Decisions/71.13 Proposed 13/20220108-bake-blend-shapes-to-skeletons-for-performance.md

 2. Remove empties that are unused.
 3. Extract the blend shape from the mesh
 4. Export as alembic 1 meter is 1 unit.
-Flatten hierachy.
+Flatten hierarchy.
 5. Note that all transforms on un-rigged meshes should be applied.
 6. Remove the skeleton and fbx export as 1 meter is 0.01 units.
 7. Run dem #bone (parameters to be determined)